 The only downside to using Epoxy is that it is slightly toxic while it isn´t completely dry yet and it is a little bit harder to work with than regular types of glues.
 So make sure to use it in a well-ventilated area only.

-You can get Epoxy Glue at pretty much any hardware store.
+You can get Epoxy Glue at pretty much any hardware store or right here on Amazon.

 Depending on the type of Epoxy you either have to mix it yourself or it will come in a kind of double syringe where the epoxy gets mixed as you apply it.